pressgang-ccms/xsltproc.js/README.md

-This is xmllint and xsltproc compiled to JavaScript using Emscripten.
+This is xmllint and xsltproc compiled to JavaScript using Emscripten. xmllint has been customised to validate against Docbook schemas (see the included dtd and rng files), but the process described here could be used to create a generic version of xmllint.

 USAGE
 =====